Justin Bieber Celebrates Turning 23 With Kourtney Kardashian Amid Baby Rumors

 Justin Bieber, the prince of pop, just turned 23.
-And while he gave his fans an early birthday gift of returning to Instagram, showering them with selfies, Justin didn’t fare too badly himself.
-But even as other celebrities showered him with birthday wishes, Bieber seemed to have already received what he wanted in the form of a reunion with Keeping Up With The Kardashians star Kourtney Kardashian, 37.
+And while he gave his fans an early birthday gift by returning to Instagram and showering them with selfies, Justin didn’t fare too badly himself.
+But even as other celebrities showered him with birthday wishes, Bieber seemed to have already received what he wanted in the form of a reunion with Keeping Up with the Kardashians star Kourtney Kardashian, 37.

 As for where Scott Disick, the father of Kourtney’s children, fits into the picture, a source quoted by Hollywood Life revealed that Kardashian feels that Justin is more “mature” than Scott.
 Ouch.

 For months, observers of Bieber’s and the reality TV star’s relationship have noticed that it’s gone from mere rumors that the two were hooking up to sightings of the couple.
 Justin and Kourtney have been seen everywhere as a pair from nightclubs to church.
-And when it comes to those church meetings, the source said that Kardashian appreciates that “spiritual” side of Bieber.
+And when it comes to those church meetings, the source said that Kardashian appreciates Bieber’s “spiritual” side.

 “Kourtney says Justin’s more mature than Scott, even though he’s a decade younger,” noted the insider.